 Preparation matters not only in times of crisis but also in moments of opportunity.
 When we position ourselves to succeed, we'll have more leverage to maximize the opportunities when circumstances align perfectly.
-This happened to me this past August when I logged the third highest amount of hours since I began freelancing full-time in 2014.
+This happened to me this past August when I logged the third highest amount of hours since I began freelancing full-time

 Normally, I'll cap my hours in a given month at 130 and give myself a few weekdays off of work.
 Instead of this hard cap, I chose to take the extra time and work more hours in the month of August.
 As a result, I logged 148 hours, 18 beyond my top tier monthly goal.